kueda/legendary-goggles/README.md

 # legendary-goggles
-Just a test... of renaming the master branch.
+Just a t<b>est</b>... of renaming the master branch.

+Now I've diverged.